 Another powerful scent that we associate with the holiday season is peppermint…from the ever-present peppermint candy canes to the peppermint-infused beverages that seem to go hand in hand with wintertime celebrations.
 Happily, peppermint is a powerful natural remedy, so we’re doing ourselves a favor when we indulge in peppermint-flavored foods during winter.

-Drinking peppermint tea, sucking on natural peppermint candies, and using peppermint essential oil as aromatherapy all provide a “pick-me-up” of energy.
-You can also breathe in the steam of a cup of peppermint tea or peppermint oil to help with sinusitis and bronchial ailments.
+Drinking peppermint tea, sucking on natural peppermint candies, and using peppermint essential oil as aromatherapy all provide an energetic “pick-me-up.”
+You can also breathe in the steam of a cup of peppermint tea or sniff in peppermint oil to help with sinusitis and bronchial ailments.

-Peppermint is also good for digestion, as it soothes and calms the muscles of the digestive tract.
-It’s anti-inflammatory, which is helpful to reduce headaches and relieve muscle and menstrual pain.
+Peppermint is good for the stomach, as it soothes and calms the muscles of the digestive tract.
+It’s anti-inflammatory, which is helpful to reduce headaches, and relieve muscle and menstrual pain.

 From peppermint-infused hot chocolate drinks to teas, mint candies and more, peppermint is one of the best herbs for winter.